 Being a therapeutic foster carer requires a level of special therapeutic foster care training and education that Excel Fostering can provide.
 With this training and support, you will be able to learn exactly what is required from a therapeutic foster carer.
 This will equip you for future fostering placements which will follow once all training and education is completed.

 In the past, the local Child and Adolescent Mental Health Services (CAMHS) would provide the specialist therapeutic assessments and interventions.
 This is an NHS driven service that would aim to provide treatment for young people suffering with mental health, who may have needed therapy, psychologists or psychiatrists.
 However, the system itself has been faltering due to economic reasons – which provokes the need for a solution and proactive response.

-Excel Fostering are proud to offer a Multidisciplinary Assessment & Treatment Service (MATs) as an equivalent to the CAMHS.
+Excel Fostering are proud to offer a Multi-disciplinary Assessment Treatment & Therapy Service (MATTs) as an equivalent to the CAMHS.
 This is a specialist fostering programme which is provided to enhance the support and resources to foster carers allowing the therapeutic fostering agency to provide direct therapeutic input, which is often inaccessible through CAMHS.
-MATs provide an in-house psychological assessment, meaning the team in charge of the child’s development receives detailed guidance on the child’s needs.
+MATTs provide an in-house psychological assessment, meaning the team in charge of the child’s development receives detailed guidance on the child’s needs.
 A clinician will also be allocated to each foster family, providing 1:1 support, ensuring that foster carers never feel ‘alone’.
 The service includes social workers, child psychotherapists, social pedagogues, play therapists, support workers, dyadic developmental psychotherapists, and educational specialists.

 There are many reasons why foster children may need therapeutic services, but the most common reasons include: